How to Extend Tire Life: Maximize Your Tires’ Mileage.

 This ensures that all tires wear evenly, extending the life of the spare and making sure it’s not too worn or aged when you finally need it.

 The specific pattern can vary but typically involves integrating the spare into one of the aforementioned patterns.
-It’s like including the understudy in every performance so they’re ready to step in seamlessly when needed.

 BUT…